List of Blake's 7 episodes

 Blake's 7 is a British science fiction television series that was created by Terry Nation and produced by the British Broadcasting Corporation (BBC).
 Four series were produced between 2 January 1978 and 21 December 1981, all of which have been released on VHS and Region 2 DVD.
 From September 2021 to June 2022, Forces TV began airing repeats of all 52 episodes of Blake's 7 for the first time; this was followed by a weekly re-run on GBTV from January 2022.
+On 19 January 2026, it is announced that Blake’s 7 would be rebooted under the new production company Multitude Productions with Doctor Who and The Last of Us director Peter Hoar.

+Following the deaths of David Jackson in 2005, Peter Tuddenham in 2007, Gareth Thomas in 2016, Jacqueline Pearce in 2018, Paul Darrow in 2019, Stephen Greif in 2022 and Michael Keating in 2026, Sally Knyvette, Jan Chappell, Brian Croucher, Steven Pacey, Josette Simon and Glynis Barber are the surviving cast members of Blake's 7.